KSP-KOS/KOS/doc/source/math/basic.rst

         }

-    The parameter ``key`` is a string, and it's used when you want to track separate psuedo-random number sequences by name and have them be deterministically repeatable. *Like other string keys in kOS, this key is case-insensitive.*
+    The parameter ``key`` is a string, and it's used when you want to track separate pseudo-random number sequences by name and have them be deterministically repeatable. *Like other string keys in kOS, this key is case-insensitive.*